life-at-the-frontier/validation-exercise/private-docs/report/report.md

 A number of studies have used computer algorithms with areal-level data to detect community borders.
 One such study (Dean et al. @2019) uses a statistical model to detect sharp community boundaries, referred to as social frontiers.
 However, to date, none of these studies has validated the accuracy of their algorithms externally using human participants or other means.
 Therefore, the evidence base for the usefulness of these algorithms for policy and researchers has not been developed yet.
 Furthermore, data and algorithmic issues could lead to i) misleading inferential results using these borders and ii) misinformation once the results of these algorithms are made available to the public and policymakers.
 The study pre-registered and protocol is available at [https://osf.io/yzw8u/ (29/07/2021)].

 ## Literature review

 The existence of a boundary between two communities could lead to several positive or negative outcomes.
-[Add in rationale for GP and Aarti's article]
+Past studies in Northern Ireland, where a concept of “interface areas” was coined have demonstrated that frontiers are contested areas, “spaces where the terrain is marked in ways that reflect the specific claims of competing groups” (Leonard 2006: 227), of less frequent interaction resulting in poorer familiarity with each other (Boal and Livingstone (1984), and as such, more likely to be sites of tensions and conflict.
+Because social forces represent wider social inequalities, including ethnic hierarchies, they are never settled and fixed, hence might provide “an excellent opportunity for mutual interpenetration and sway” (Kristof 1959: 273).
+This dual nature of the frontiers comes in the results of quantitative geography studies.
+While Legewie and Schaeffer (@2016) study in New York, USA, revealed more neighbourhood tension when boundaries were blurred and and between-community boundaries less defines, but Dean et al. (@2019) found more crime closes to more steep frontiers in Sheffield, UK.
+However, when repeating the study in Czechia using Dean et al. (@2019) method Křížková et al. (@2021) did not found significant relationship between the location of frontiers and crime.
+Maguire, French, and O’Reilly (@2016) did not used any boundary-detection algorithm, but found correlation between ‘peace lines’ and poorer mental health (higher depression and axiety).

 Studies using algorithms to detect community boundaries have found that these boundaries are associated with more or less crime/ public disorder.
 Legewie and Schaeffer (@2016) use an edge detection algorithm from image processing whilst Dean et al. (@2019) chose borders based on a Bayesian statistical model.
 However, neither study validated their algorithm nor described how they picked most of the tuning parameters in their model.

+[Insert Aneta's review]

 ## Rationale for a trial
 The need for external validation of the results of algorithms is well accepted in fields like machine learning.
 Similarly, the validation of measurement instruments is commonplace in psychology.
 The lack of external validation leads to misleading results as well as a range of scientific issues ranging from measurement error to fundamental scientific issues such as a lack of falsifiability.
 This trial will establish an evidence base for the external validity of these detection algorithms starting with the sharp border detection algorithm in Dean et al. (@2019).
 The measure of sharpness is based on the proportion of foreign-born residents on either side of a border in 2011.
 Sharper borders are theorised to indicate the location of strong community borders or social frontiers.